 This forced me to look inward at my own past and experiences.
 I couldn’t stop thinking about it.
-I began to recall instances where I had felt obligated or had been convinced to agree to do things I didn’t want to do.
+I began to recall instances where I had felt obligated or had been convinced to agree to things I didn’t want to do.
 I have always thought of myself as a strong, independent woman.
 But something was missing.

 Now, I saw sexism and inequality everywhere.
 I began to pour my intense emotions into my art as a way to cope with this internal turmoil.
-I knew I wanted to create something rooted in the work of the feminists artists who came before me.
+I knew I wanted to create something rooted in the work of the feminist artists who came before me.

 I am also inspired by contemporary feminist art and theory.
 It is important to me to have a variety of voices influence this project.
 Mine is but one perspective as I aspire to create a narrative of female experience.
 Thus, research is an essential and ongoing part of my project.

 The media shows women and feminine symbology as weak, dependent, delicate and/or helpless.
 I want to challenge that stereotype with my art.
 I photograph feminine symbols in such a way that they appear empowered.
 All of the objects I am photographing are meaningful in some way to myself or to women I know.